jhsayem021/Genarel_hospital/README.md

 ### People must be register in the website for know our all services

-### People can contact with us by fillup the send message from
+### People can contact with us by fillup the send message form